htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

        and the :macro:`START_BACKFILL` expression evaluates to TRUE.
     P
-       The transition from Unclaimed to Drained happens if draining of the machine is initiated, for example by *condor_drain* or by the *condor_defrag* daemon.
+       The transition from Unclaimed to Drained happens if draining of the machine is initiated, for example by :tool:`condor_drain` or by the *condor_defrag* daemon.

 - Transitions out of the Matched state